Get Started

 • Must be a WA public high school student

-• Able to demonstrate eligibility for either college-level English or college-level math (see “placement testing” below for details)
+• Able to demonstrate eligibility for college-level English and/or Math (see “determine your placement for classes” below for details)

 • Junior or senior standing